 Sandy Maisel Student Fellows

-Further information: Contact Goldfarb Center Assistant Director Amanda Cooley at email@example.com.
+For all other questions, contact Goldfarb Center Assistant Director Sherry Berard at email@example.com.